bearsunday/bearsunday.github.io/manuals/1.0/en/html.md

 [Twig](https://twig.symfony.com) was first released in 2009 and has many users, [Qiq](https://qiqphp.com) is a new template engine released in 2021.

 Qiq is a newer template engine released in 2021.Twig　defaults to implicit escaping and uses Twig's own syntax for control structures.
 In contrast, Qiq requires explicit escaping and is based on PHP syntax.
-The Twig code base is large and feature-rich, while Qiq is compact and simple.
+The Twig code base is large and feature-rich, while Qiq is compact and simple. （It's a bit verbose, but writing Qiq in the full PHP syntax makes it IDE and static analysis friendly.）

 ### Syntax comparison